Coconut crab

 The coconut crab (Birgus latro) is a terrestrial species of giant hermit crab, and is also known as the robber crab or palm thief.
-It is the largest terrestrial arthropod known, with a weight up to 4.1 kg.
-The distance from the tip of one leg to the tip of another can be as wide as 1 m.
+It is the largest living terrestrial arthropod, with a weight up to 4.1 kg.
+The distance from the tip of one leg to the tip of another can be as wide as 90 centimeters.
 It is found on islands across the Indian and Pacific Oceans, as far east as the Gambier Islands, Pitcairn Islands, and Caroline Island, and as far west as Zanzibar.
 While its range broadly shadows the distribution of the coconut palm, the coconut crab has been extirpated from most areas with a significant human population such as mainland Australia and Madagascar.

 The coconut crab is the only species of the genus Birgus, and is related to the other terrestrial hermit crabs of the genus Coenobita.
 It shows a number of adaptations to life on land.
 Juvenile coconut crabs use empty gastropod shells for protection like other hermit crabs, but the adults develop a tough exoskeleton on their abdomens and stop carrying a shell.
 Coconut crabs have organs known as branchiostegal lungs, which they use for breathing instead of their vestigial gills.
 After the juvenile stage, they will drown if immersed in water for too long.
 They have an acute sense of smell, which they use to find potential food sources, and which has developed convergently with that of insects.